Biden hosts Obama for lunch at the White House

-President Biden is set to host former President Obama at the White House for lunch on Tuesday, the White House announced.
+President Biden hosted former President Obama at the White House for lunch on Tuesday, the White House announced.

+“There’s no specific agenda to this meeting,” principal deputy press secretary Olivia Dalton told reporters.
+She noted that the “two presidents stay in touch regularly.”

 The lunch comes as Biden has stepped up his fundraising efforts ahead of his first 2024 campaign finance report in July.
 He is set to fundraiser in Chevy Chase, Md., a suburb of Washington, D.C., later on Tuesday.
 On Wednesday, Biden will travel to Chicago — Obama’s hometown — for a speech on the economy and for fundraisers.